AbdFrehat/Billing-System/services/Selling-Services/query/sales-free-get-ms/README.md

-# sales-get-ms
+# sales-free-get-ms

 #### Description

 ---

-The sales-get-ms microservice is used to receive a Query command object, build the Query request and send it to the MongoDB server to retrieve the data.
+The sales-free-get-ms microservice is used to perform a free text search on the string fields of the sales documents.

 #### Endpoints